treese/booksdue/README.txt

+[This is an old program left here for reference.
+Since it was written, the MLN info has gotten better, and the web site got harder to scrape.]

 This Python program prints a list of books checked out from the Minuteman Library Network.
 It uses a file ~/.mln.conf with lines of the form: